Table of Contents

 Form

 The Form settings are used to activate antispam on forms.
-Once activated, a set of hidden input fields are generated when a form is rendered – if filled (by bots) the form is regarded as spam.
+Once activated, a set of hidden input fields are generated when a form is rendered.
+If these fields are filled (typically by bots), or if other antispam checks fail, the form submission is regarded as spam and blocked.

 The following settings are available: